usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 </METASCHEMA>
 ```

 With the definition of the first `assembly` our Metaschema definition takes shape.
 Firstly, we now add the `root-name` element to identify for Metaschema-enabled tools this `assembly`, whether there are one or more top-level ones defined, is the root element of our data models.
 This will come in handy later.
-In the `assembly` declaration, we have defined a `computer` that must have an `id`, and it must the value of it must be a `string`.
+In the `assembly` declaration, we have defined a `computer` that must have an `id`, the value of which must be `string`.
 With Metaschema-enabled tooling, we can have information about a computer like below in their respective JSON, XML, and YAML data formats.

 An instance for the model above is below in JSON, XML, and YAML data formats.